Information pollution: Effects

 The effects of information pollution can be seen at multiple levels.

 Individual

 At a personal level, information pollution affects individuals' capacity to evaluate options and find adequate solutions.
-This can lead to information overload and to anxiety, decision paralysis and stress.
+This can lead to information overload, anxiety, decision paralysis, and stress.
 It can disrupt the learning process.

 Society

 Some authors argue that information pollution and information overload can cause loss of perspective and moral values.
-This argument may explain the indifferent attitude that society shows towards topics such as scientific discoveries, health warnings or politics.
-Pollution makes people less sensitive to headlines and more cynical towards new messages.
+This argument may explain the indifferent attitude that society shows toward topics such as scientific discoveries, health warnings, or politics.
+Pollution makes people less sensitive to headlines and more cynical toward new messages.

 Business

-Information pollution contributes to information overload and stress and therefore disrupts decisions.
-Increased processing time easily translates into loss of productivity and revenue.
-Flawed decision making increases the risk of critical errors.
+Information pollution contributes to information overload and stress, which can disrupt the kinds information processing and decision-making needed to complete tasks at work.
+This leads to delayed or flawed decisions, which can translate into loss of productivity and revenue as well as an increased risk of critical errors.

 Solutions

 Proposed solutions include management techniques and refined technology.